 Audrey Elaine Hailes is a dance-theatre artist raised in Washington DC.
-She received her BFA in Experimental Theatre from NYU.
-Audrey is a teaching artist, performer with the Dance Cartel and co-host of the women-run radio show Hip Hop and Her Family.
-Her choreography has been commissioned and curated by Gibney Dance, Dance Theatre Etc, Ebony Golden (Movement Research and BAAD) and Andre Zachary (New York Live Arts).
+She received her BFA in Experimental Theatre from NYU and is a teaching artist currently performing with the Dance Cartel, Paloma McGregor, Maria Bauman, and Ebony Golden amongst others.
+Her choreography has been commissioned by and seen at Gibney Dance, Dance Theatre Etc, Movement Research, BAAD and New York Live Arts.

 CANDACE THOMPSON-ZACHERY, EBM COMMUNITY FACILITATOR

 Candace Thompson, a Brooklyn resident from Trinidad and Tobago, is a dancer, choreographer, certified fitness professional and cultural producer.
 She is the beauty and brains behind CanDanceFit, Artistic Director of ContempoCaribe, a choreography and performance project that embodies the plurality of experiences within the Caribbean Diaspora, and the Founding Executive Director of Dance Caribbean COLLECTIVE (DCC).

 DCC is a collaborative and organising body, creating platforms for artists developing work from a Caribbean perspective, to show their work within the local diaspora community in NYC.
 DCC produces a season of cultural events leading up to the annual New Traditions Festival.
 Candace is a graduate of Adelphi University's BFA in Dance with the Ruth St. Denis Award for excellence from the dance department.
 Currently, Candace does in-home training for clients in Manhattan and Brooklyn, and teaches Soca Dance at Mark Morris Dance Center.